 4.1.1 Scenario and Use-case 1

 In this scenario, depicted in Figure 4-x1, the MTC Gateway Device is a kind of MTC Device that has 3GPP mobile communication capability.
 The devices located at the MTC Capillary Network do not have 3GPP mobile communication capability, i.e. Local-Access Devices.
 They are connected to the MTC Gateway Device via local connectivity technologies such as IEEE 802.15, Zigbee, Bluetooth, etc. The MTC Gateway Device connects to 3GPP Access Networks.
 Thus the MTC Gateway Device acts as an agent for the devices in the MTC Capillary Network.
-The MTC Gateway Device may perform procedures such as authentication, authorization, registration, managementand provisioning on behalf of the devices connected to it.
+The MTC Gateway Device may perform procedures such as authentication, authorization, registration, management, service aggregation and provisioning on behalf of the devices connected to it.